NeonHo/CSMLNotebook/Machine Learning/papers/Quantization/Straight Through Estimator (STE).md

 $$
 # Theory
-[[Deterministic quantization & Stochastic quantization]] Regard the expectation of the Stochastic Quantization as the function value for the backward in the Deterministic quantization.
+[[Deterministic quantization & Stochastic quantization]] To regard the expectation of the Stochastic Quantization as the function value for the backward in the Deterministic quantization.
 Because the quantized value $X_{quant}$ is vertical, the partial is infinity.
+The expectation of the quantized value $X_{quant}$ in stochastic quantization is